appsemble/appsemble/docs/02-development/developing-blocks.md

 > attached to the Shadow DOM.

-For now, lets bootstrap a vanilla JavaScript block using the block name `test` and organization name `appsemble`.
+For now, lets bootstrap a vanilla JavaScript block using the block name `test` and organization name `your-org`.
 The output should look like this:

 ```
 ?
 For which organization is the block? appsemble